-Directed by Ben Stiller, The Cable Guy was a dark comedy starring Jim Carrey and Matthew Broderick which proved maybe too weird for audiences back in 1996.
-It went from being treated as a joke to gaining a cult following over time so how does it fare today?
+Directed by Ben Stiller, The Cable Guy is a dark comedy starring Jim Carrey and Matthew Broderick that proved maybe too weird for audiences back in 1996.
+It went from being treated as a joke to gaining a cult following over time but how does it fare today?

-While the film may prove too odd for some, I personally find it to be one of the very best Jim Carrey films out there and it's still one my favourites.
-Along with several hilarious stand-out scenes, the film brings laughs and threat in equal amounts, Carrey proving to be both a hugely talented physical comedian once again but also a versatile actor capable of pulling off creepier roles.
+Along with several hilarious stand-out scenes, the film brings laughs and threat in equal amounts, Jim Carrey proving to be both a hugely talented physical comedian once again but also a versatile actor capable of pulling off creepier roles.